 Chinatown’s maze of narrow roads includes Chinatown Food Street, with its restaurants serving traditional fare like Hainanese chicken rice, noodles and satay.
 Chinatown is a sharp contrast to the rest of the city, with low rise buildings and culture bursting out onto the streets.
 There are ornate Chinese, Buddhist and Hindu temples, museums galore and plenty of opportunities to soak up the bustling streets lined with old shophouses.

 Don’t miss the Buddha Tooth Relic Temple a remarkable 4-storey temple, the main attraction is the solid gold 2-metre stupa on the 4th floor which is the place where the sacred relic is kept.
 Built in 1820, the Thian Hock Keng, or the Temple of Heavenly Happiness, is the oldest and most interesting Chinese temple in Singapore.
 Don’t miss the Chinatown Street Market with hundreds of stalls selling everything from silk robes to lucky cats, you’ll definitely find a bargain or two.
-If you love Chinese food, its Chinatown is the best place to go in Singapore.
+If you love Chinese food, then Chinatown is the best place to go in Singapore.

 Located east of the Singapore River, Little India is a buzzing neighbourhood, known for its traditional Indian restaurants, located along Serangoon Road and Race Course Road.
 Famous for its busy streets filled with shopping malls, jewellery stores and traditional tailor shops.
 The colour, smiles and smells are all authentically sub continental and warm, making this one of Singapore’s must-visit districts.